lovinglifemediawebdev/ai-agent-mcp/ai-team/00_Team_Dispatcher.md

 - Team members MUST reference latest conventions
 - Direct GitHub URLs MUST be used for up-to-date information

+### Emoji Standards
+- Use [EmojiDB](https://emojidb.org/) for consistent emoji selection
+- Avoid emoji corruption by using verified emoji references
+- Ensure cross-platform compatibility for all documentation

 ### Handoff Protocol
 - Each team member MUST suggest next step
 - Cross-team collaboration MUST be explicitly documented